adaptiverisk/arlog/_posts/2016-06-11-daily-opts.md

 within a month (this halves the errors of the previous method).
 An even better approach would be to take option that expires depending on how far is the delivery month T - with this method the errors are reduced by a factor of 10 (0.4%).
-However this approximation does not work well for deep out of the money options.
+However, this approximation does not work well for deep out of the money options.

 ## Introduction